How to stop $10,000 mistakes at compile time

 // to parameter of type 'MinorCurrencyAmount'

-Take a compliance screening API that checks transactions for anti-money-laundering (AML) violations.
-The external API expects amounts in major currency.
-Your system stores everything in minor currency.
+Take a compliance screening API that checks transactions for anti-money-laundering (AML) violations that expects amounts in major currency while our system stores everything in minor currency.
 The boundary between these two systems is exactly where a handoff between developers might cause a critical error.
+Let’s defend against this with our newly-introduced flavored types.

 type MoneyMinor = {